AODQ/pulcher/README.md

 The game is processed at a logical 90 frames per second, with 1 frame of latency to allow for interpolation to render at 90+ frames.
 The engine is built "from scratch", though it mostly just ties multiple libraries together.
 The engine is basically not seperable from the game, or, a different perspective, they are the same entity.
 However, it's not some hard-coded nightmare, and in the future it is definitely possible that the two are seperable.

-Sokol is used to render OpenGL & EnTT is used for the entity-component system.
+Sokol is used to render OpenGL3.2 & EnTT is used for the entity-component system.
 These both drive the majority of Pulcher functionality.
 ImGui is used for development to allow prototyping of functionality to be very fast, which combined with hot-reloadable plugins make developing Pulcher very painless & easy.

 # Code Philosphy

+Code should be simple and data-oriented.
+There should be minimal implicit behavior, including hidden heap allocations.
+OO patterns like polymorphism & inheritance are also discouraged.
+It should be fast to compile code, so headers should generally avoid including other headers, favoring forward-declarations.
+Also dependencies should be minimal & carefully chosen, and built along-side the project.
+All code, with an exception to files that exist to hold data, should be 80-column width.

 # Layout